- About Us

 Living with a personality disorder can make holding a job exhausting and overwhelming.
 Difficulties with emotional regulation, stress, communication, or relationships can slowly wear down your ability to keep working—even when you are doing everything you can to manage your condition.
 When these challenges make steady employment impossible, Social Security Disability benefits may be available to help provide stability.

 A Canton personality disorder lawyer at Berger and Green understands how these conditions can affect your daily life and your ability to work.
 We help people whose mental health conditions prevent them from working long-term, guiding them through the disability process with care and respect.
-Contact us today for a free consultation and let our Canton Social Security Disability lawyers help you apply for benefits or appeal a decision.
+Contact us today for a free consultation and let our Social Security Disability lawyers help you apply for benefits or appeal a decision.

 Social Security Disability claims involving personality disorders can be especially challenging.
 These conditions are often misunderstood, and their impact on work is not always obvious on paper.
 A Social Security Disability (SSD) lawyer can help you understand what the SSA is looking for and what to expect throughout the process.